• Skip to primary navigation

 It can be daunting at first to know what are reasonable goals to set, what are reasonable timelines to expect, and what are reasonable outcomes to predict.
 Because we know this is tough for most teams, we’ve outlined our best practices below.

-After a time, you and your marketing team will be so familiar with and amazing at OKRs that you’ll wonder what you ever did before them.
+After a time, you and your customer marketing team will be so familiar with and amazing at OKRs that you’ll wonder what you ever did before them.

 What are Good Marketing OKRs?